-- Product is generated from Meteosat Second Generation SEVIRI channels VIS0.8, IR3.9, IR10.8 - Highlights differences in cloud top particle size and phase by - Using VIS0.8 in Red for cloud top structure - Using VIS3.9 in Green for particle size - Using IR10.8. in Blue to for cloud top temperature and phase
+- Product is generated from Meteosat Second Generation SEVIRI channels VIS0.8, IR3.9, IR10.8 and was developed by Dr. Daniel Rosenfeld (The Hebrew University of Jerusalem, Israel) - Highlights differences in cloud thickness, particle size and phase, and height by - Using VIS0.8 in Red for cloud top brightness and hence proxy to thickness - Using VIS3.9 (i.e. solar component only) in Green for particle size and phase - Using IR10.8. in Blue to for cloud top temperature as proxy to height

-RGB Daytime Cloud-Top Microphysics Products:
+RGB Daytime Microphysics Imagery Products: